sikosis/GovHack2017-QLDFireworks/README.md

 #### iOS 9.1+

+### Why can't you share information with Facebook?

+#### Unfortunately, Facebook does not allow you to prepopulate text fields with information, so it's up to you to put something meaningful in there.
+Sorry.

 ### Why is there a folder called Brisbane Fireworks in the project but the app is called QLD Fireworks?

-#### Because I originally thought the dataset was only for Brisbane but was actually for the whole of Queensland.
+#### Because I originally thought the dataset was only for Brisbane but it was actually for the whole of Queensland.

-### Will you be submitting this to the App Store?
+### Will you be submitting this App to Apple's App Store?

 #### Yes.
-When finished it will be submitted to Apple's App Store under my account.
+When it has been finished, it will be submitted to the App Store under my account.

 ### In your [pitch video](https://youtu.be/ujNKVBgv_Vs) you mention FOMO.
 What is FOMO?